Pakornkaed-Kuaisakun/stockPrediction/README.md

 # stockPrediction

-Program for stock forecast, it may be have error from prediction
+Program for stock forecast, it may be have error from prediction by Pakornkaed Kuaisakun

 ## Installation